 The company permanently ceases business in the basis period of YA 2021.
 As such, the balance of Section 14N deduction yet to be claimed of $90,000 ($10,000 arising from YA 2019 qualifying deduction and $80,000 arising from YA 2020 qualifying deduction) is not allowed as a tax deduction in YAs 2021 and 2022.

 Relocation of Business Premises

-If your company incurred qualifying R&R costs, claimed Section 14Q deduction (1/3 of R&R costs) in Year 1 and relocated its business to a new premise in Year 2, your company can continue to claim tax deduction for the balance of the R&R costs (2/3 of R&R costs incurred in Year 1) in Years 2 and 3 if it continues to carry on the trade or business for which the R&R costs were incurred in Year 1.
+If your company incurred qualifying R&R expenditure, claimed Section 14N deduction (1/3 of R&R expenditure) in Year 1 and relocated its business to new premises in Year 2, your company can continue to claim tax deduction for the balance of the R&R expenditure (2/3 of R&R expenditure incurred in Year 1) in Years 2 and 3 if it continues to carry on the trade or business for which the R&R expenditure was incurred in Year 1.

-For qualifying R&R expenditure incurred during the basis period for YAs 2021 and 2022, your company has the option to claim the deduction in 1 year instead of over 3 years, as announced in Budget 2020 and 2021.
+[UPDATED!]
+For qualifying R&R expenditure incurred during the basis period for YAs 2021, 2022 and 2024, your company has the option to claim the deduction in 1 year instead of over 3 years, as announced in Budget 2020, 2021 and 2023 respectively.
+The accelerated R&R expenditure option, if exercised, is irrevocable and the R&R expenditure incurred during the respective basis periods for YAs 2021, 2022 and 2024 must be fully claimed in that YA.
 All other conditions remain the same.

-Any unutilised amount of Section 14Q deduction forms part of the company's adjusted trade loss and can be:
+Any unutilised amount of Section 14N deduction forms part of the company's adjusted trade loss and can be: